Project-Stage-Academy/UA-4148-bravo/CODE_QUALITY.md

 - Please run Pylint before submitting code for review.
 - Fix as many warnings as possible, or leave comments if a warning is known and safe to ignore.
-- You may customize .pylintrc further if needed — discuss changes with the team.
+- You may customize `.pylintrc` further if needed — discuss changes with the team.

+**Reminder for contributors**

+To avoid discrepancies in linting results across different environments, make sure you have the latest versions of Pylint and its dependencies installed.
+Regularly update them using:
+    pip install -U pylint pylint-django